Herbert Chappell

-Herbert Reginald Chappell (18 March 1934 – 20 October 2019) was a British conductor, composer and film-maker, best known for his television scores.
+Herbert Reginald Chappell (18 March 1934 – 20 October 2019) was a British conductor, composer and film-maker, best known for his children's cantata The Daniel Jazz and for his television scores.

 Education and early career

 Born in Bristol, Herbert Chappell's first musical training was as a chorister in the cathedral.
 At Oriel College, Oxford he briefly studied music with Egon Wellesz.
 His contemporaries there included Richard Ingrams, Ken Loach and Dudley Moore, and Chappell wrote incidental music for many college theatre productions.
 Following Oxford he taught for several years at Cumnor House Sussex school in Haywards Heath.
 The headmaster there, Hal Milner-Gulland, encouraged him to produce music that would engage the interest of his pupils.
 (Chappell dedicated The Daniel Jazz to him in 1963).
 In 1962 Chappell joined the BBC Home Service, introducing the Adventures in Music series and presenting music programmes for BBC radio schools programming.

 Children's cantatas

-Herbert Chappell's children's cantata The Daniel Jazz, with lyrics by Vachel Lindsay, is a short vocal work suitable for school choirs, consisting of songs about people and events from the Book of Daniel in the Old Testament (which covers the period when the Jews were deported and exiled to Babylon by the Babylonian king Nebuchadnezzar), and was published by Novello in 1963.
-Much performed in schools during the 1960s and 1970s, it was privately recorded in 1972 by Hazelgrove Junior School in Hatfield, and commercially in 1974 by the Southend Boys' Choir.
-Spurred on by its success, Novello commissioned a series of "pop cantatas" along the same lines by Michael Hurd (Jonah-Man Jazz, 1966), Andrew Lloyd Webber (Joseph and the Amazing Technicolor Dreamcoat, 1968) and Joseph Horovitz (Captain Noah and His Floating Zoo, 1970).
-Chappell himself followed up with a series of his own, including The Christmas Jazz, The Goliath Jazz, The Noah Jazz and The Jericho Jazz.
+Herbert Chappell's children's cantata The Daniel Jazz, settting a pre-existing text by Vachel Lindsay, is a short vocal work suitable for school choirs, consisting of songs about people and events from the Book of Daniel in the Old Testament (which covers the period when the Jews were deported and exiled to Babylon by the Babylonian king Nebuchadnezzar).
+It was first performed at Cumnor House School, Haywards Heath (where Chappell was teaching) in 1960 and published by Novello in 1963.
+A televised performance the following year took the piece to a mass audience for the first time.
+Widely performed in schools during the 1960s and 1970s, it was privately recorded in 1972 by Hazelgrove Junior School in Hatfield, and commercially recorded in 1974 by the Southend Boys' Choir.

+Spurred on by its success, Novello commissioned a series of "pop cantatas" along the same lines.
+The most successful of these were by Michael Hurd (Jonah-Man Jazz, 1966), Andrew Lloyd Webber (Joseph and the Amazing Technicolor Dreamcoat, 1968, in its initial, 20 minute version) and Joseph Horovitz (Captain Noah and His Floating Zoo, 1970).
+Many other examples followed throughout the 1970s.

+In 1970 London Weekend Television commissioned Chappell and writer Tracey Lloyd (born 1939) to produce a series of six Biblical pop cantatas under the umbrella title 'All That Jazz' for broadcast in 1971, along with a new broadcast of The Daniel Jazz.
+They were: The Goliath Jazz, The Noah Jazz, The Red Sea Jazz, Jericho Jazz, The Nazarath Jazz and The Prodigal Son Jazz.